 - 1. Perform one of the following actions. - In the Job dashboard, select a job and click the Log button. - In the Job dashboard, right-click a job and select Log. - In the Job Dashboard, select a job in the table and either right-click it and select Open or click the - Open button; then, in the window that appears, click Log. - Select Tools > Logs.
 The Log View dialog box appears and displays the following columns of information. - Job Name: Name of the job. - Type: Type of log message (error, SQL).
-To log SQL messages, check the Log SQL check box in the Add Job dialog box for the appropriate job; refer to Adding new jobs. - Message: Body of the log message. - User: Username of the user who was logged in. - Date/Time: Date and time on which the message was logged. - 527.
-To filter messages by job, select the job from the Job drop-down box. - 528.
-To filter messages by type, select the type of log message from the Type drop-down box. - 529.
-To export messages in XML format, click in the appropriate location. - 530.
-To view the suspend reason for suspended records, click the log record that indicates that a record status changed to Suspended and then click open the Detailed Log View dialog box, which displays the suspend reason.
+To log SQL messages, check the Log SQL check box in the Add Job dialog box for the appropriate job; refer to Adding new jobs. - Message: Body of the log message. - User: Username of the user who was logged in. - Date/Time: Date and time on which the message was logged. - 2.
+To filter messages by job, select the job from the Job drop-down box. - 3.
+To filter messages by type, select the type of log message from the Type drop-down box. - 4.
+To export messages in XML format, click is and then save the file in the appropriate location. - 5.
+To view the suspend reason for suspended records, click the log record that indicates that a record status changed to Suspended and then click status changed to Suspended and then click to open the Detailed Log View dialog box, which displays the suspend reason.